zhouhhh/micro-app/README.md

 English｜[简体中文](https://github.com/micro-zoe/micro-app/blob/master/README.zh-cn.md)｜[Discussions](https://github.com/micro-zoe/micro-app/discussions)｜[Gitter](https://gitter.im/zoe-community/zoe-room)

 # 📖Introduction
-[micro-app](https://github.com/micro-zoe/micro-app/issues/8) is a micro front-end framework for rendering based on WebComponent-like, different from the current popular open source framework, it realizes the micro front-end from the component thinking, aiming to reduce the difficulty of getting started and improve work efficiency.
+[micro-app](https://github.com/micro-zoe/micro-app/issues/8) is a micro front-end framework for rendering based on WebComponent-like, it realizes the micro front-end from the component thinking, aiming to reduce the difficulty of getting started and improve work efficiency.

 It is the lowest cost framework for accessing micro front-end, and provides a series of perfect functions such as JS sandbox, style isolation, element isolation, preloading, resource address completion, plugin system, data communication and so on.